 Anyone who has traveled to Machu Picchu would have probably visited the Sacred Valley.
-The valley is often a good place for tourists to begin their Machu Picchu adventure as the altitude is not as high as it is on the Inca Trail or at Cusco.
+A valley is often a good place for tourists to begin their Machu Picchu adventure as the altitude is not as high as it is on the Inca Trail or at Cusco.

-Standing at 3,400 metres, landing in Cusco often brings on altitude sickness and a popular way for tourists to avoid this and acclimatize properly to the altitude is to descend down into the Sacred Valley for a day where the altitude is much lower (average 2,400m).
+Standing at 3,400 meters, landing in Cusco often brings on altitude sickness and a popular way for tourists to avoid this and acclimatize properly to the altitude is to descend down into the Sacred Valley for a day where the altitude is much lower (average 2,400m).

-Located just 15km north of the ancient Inca Capital of Cusco, the Sacred Valley of the Incas was formed by the Urubamba River that cuts through the valley.
+Located just 15km north of the ancient Inca capital of Cusco, the Sacred Valley of the Incas was formed by the Urubamba River that cuts through the valley.

 Tucked away amidst formidable foothills, the valley is home to a number of isolated villages and colonial towns.